AI Summary of Peer-Reviewed Research

 • Sex, perceived ease of learning, ability, and interest were common predictors of both outcomes.

-• Students’ major predicted perceived learning only.
+• Students’ major uniquely predicted perceived learning.

 Disclosure